Mongolia

 Experience Mongolia's Naadam Festival, meet Kazakh eagle hunters, and explore the Altai Mountains on this culturally rich and nature-filled journey.
 From wild horse conservation in Hustai to traditional games in Khovd, this 13-day adventure offers an authentic look at Mongolia's nomadic life, landscapes, and living traditions with expert guides and ger stays.

 Arrive in Mongolia’s capital, Ulaanbaatar, and transfer to your hotel.
 Depending on your arrival time, you may take a walk with your guide to Sukhbaatar Square, the heart of the city.
 Named after a revolutionary hero, the square is home to key landmarks like the National Museum of Mongolia, government buildings, and a statue of Genghis Khan.
 It’s a great place to start understanding Mongolia’s modern identity and its deep historical roots.
+Exploring the area also offers a glimpse into local life, with opportunities to visit traditional markets and the local museum, experiencing the vibrant daily activities and cultural interactions of the city.

 Start the day with a visit to Gandan Lamasery, Mongolia’s only active monastery.
 You'll see monks in red robes and Tibetan-Chinese-style architecture.
 Continue to the Central Museum of Mongolian Dinosaurs, which displays fossils once taken overseas and now returned.
 After lunch, explore the Bogd Khan Winter Palace, once the home of Mongolia’s spiritual leader until 1924.
 When he died, Mongolia’s new Bolshevik government ended the tradition of reincarnated rulers, marking a major shift in the country's political and religious history.